pistole/rhp_reporting/notes.md

         * filter_type
         * display_type
         * aggregation_type (? sum, max, min, divide?)
-# Done 2017-08-10
+# Done 2017-08-11
 * dimension filters
-* filtering on dimensions requires their joins
+* automatic joins
 * join deduplication
 * unit test
 * is null
 * add secondary fact tables to sample schema
 * data generation for sample schema
+* filtering on dimensions requires their joins
 * warehouse class
+* pick least granular table that has all our required cols (rollups)
+* dimensions as facts v1
+* properly cast filter types before sending to the db driver
+* lookup metadata for each col in a consistent way
+* figure out measure naming wrt to unrelated fact tables (fact groups?)
+    * namespaced measures, I think
+    * fact table groups
+        * eg, label all the orderline tables as order, then refer to quantity as order.quantity
-# Todos 2017-08-09
+# Todos 2017-08-11
 * type hinting (In progress)
-* figure out measure naming wrt to unrelated fact tables (fact groups?)
-* properly cast filter types before sending to the db driver
+* having clauses (measure filters)
+* use dimensions as facts (handle table aliases correctly)
+* composite key joins
+* memoize metadata lookups
 * investigate other postgresql drivers (psycopg2 does not do server-side parameter binding which bothers me)
-* lookup metadata for each col once
-* having clauses (measure filters)
 * custom aggregation types
 * in clause filters
     * group by filter id and then by filter operator and *then* we can get our list
 * custom  names for report columns
 * ctes / multi fact table joins
-* use dimensions as facts (handle table aliases correctly)
+    * recursive query generation
+    * handle facts at different granularities
 * date dimensions hierarchy?
 * role playing dimensions (ordered_product_id, replacement_product_id?)
-* pick least granular table that has all our required cols (rollups)
-* handle facts at different granularities
 * multi-fact measures (sum(fact.total_cost) - sum(fact2.inventory_cost))
 * handle re-aggregation of division metrics (split into components and only divide in outermost query)
 * paging / sorting (separate paging query? composite keys?)